Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Session levels on weekly charts: Levels are so granular they become noise.
 Asian High from 3 weeks ago is irrelevant to a swing trader holding for months.

-Context: Match level timeframes to trading timeframe and holding period.
-Scalpers (1m-15m): focus on session levels (AH, AL, EH, EL, NAH, NAL), Daily VWAP, POC.
-Day traders (15m-1H): Daily/Weekly highs/lows, Daily VWAP, key Fibs.
-Swing traders (4H-Daily): Weekly/Monthly levels, major Fibonacci retracements/extensions.
-Using mismatched levels creates false signals and missed opportunities.
+Context: Match level timeframes to your analysis timeframe.
+Short-term analysis (1m-15m): focus on session levels (AH, AL, EH, EL, NAH, NAL), Daily VWAP, POC.
+Intraday analysis (15m-1H): Daily/Weekly highs/lows, Daily VWAP, key Fibs.
+Multi-day analysis (4H-Daily): Weekly/Monthly levels, major Fibonacci retracements/extensions.
+Using mismatched levels creates noise and missed patterns.

 Isolated Levels Without Confluence or Confirmation¶

-The Condition: Trading every single-level touch without requiring confluence (multiple levels clustering) or confirmation (volume spike, reversal candle, momentum signal).
+The Condition: Expecting reactions at every single-level touch without requiring confluence (multiple levels clustering) or confirmation (volume spike, reversal candle, momentum event).

-What Happens: Win rate drops significantly.
+What Happens: Accuracy drops significantly.
 Many levels get touched and immediately broken.
-Example: price touches Daily VWAP in isolation, no other levels nearby, no volume spike, no Pentarch signalβjust a brief touch before continuing trend.
+Example: price touches Daily VWAP in isolation, no other levels nearby, no volume spike, no Pentarch eventβjust a brief touch before continuing trend.
 Single-level touches fail more often than confluence zones.

 Context: Not all levels carry equal weight.
-A confluence zone where Daily Low + Weekly Low + 0.618 Fib + POC all cluster within 1% shows institutional interest and defense.
+A confluence zone where Daily Low + Weekly Low + 0.618 Fib + POC all cluster within 1% shows significant interest and likely defense.
 An isolated Daily VWAP touch with no other confluence is a coin flip.
-Highest-probability setups occur at:
+Highest-confluence setups occur at:

 - Confluence zones: 3+ levels clustering in same price zone

-- Confirmed touches: Level touch + volume spike + reversal candle or Harmonic Oscillator signal
+- Confirmed touches: Level touch + volume spike + reversal candle or Harmonic Oscillator event

 - Key structure levels: Weekly/Monthly highs, major Fibonacci levels (0.618, 1.618), multi-day POC